 Day 6: Mishing Village

-The Mishing Village is one of the two unique places we visited on our last couple of days.
+We visited the Mishing Village, one of the two unique places on our last couple of days.
 Sturdy bamboo homes on stilts and community structures surrounded us.
 The Mishing are followers of the Donyi-Polo animistic worship, and their ancestry traces back to Tibet.

 At the centre of the village, we watched a demonstration on tying traditional Mishing clothing.
-The villagers were overjoyed about dressing my 34-year-old son in a dhoti and kurta with a red and white traditional scarf as the entire village watched.
+The villagers rejoiced as they dressed my 34-year-old son in a dhoti and kurta, adding a red and white traditional scarf, while the entire village watched.
 For the rest of the day, the children followed him around treating him like a movie star!
 I’m pretty sure this was the highlight of the trip for my son.

 In the evening, we enjoyed a traditional Assamese-themed celebration, outfitted in local garb, we danced the night away after our bellies were full from the Assamese dinner including maasai tinga (fish curry) and baanhgajor lagos kukura (chicken with bamboo shoots).
-I was dressed in a stunning lime green silk Mekhela Chaadar Sari, and my daughter in a rich red and purple one!
+I wore a stunning lime green silk Mekhela Chaadar Sari, and my daughter wore a rich red and purple one!

 Day 7: Majuli Island & Sivasagar